leuas/Vrdndi/README.md

 With the current test dataset, **sometimes** the model *can* give a good feed, which is not fully for productivity.
 (Might be caused by small dataset and noise) Again, the current architecture is experimental; likely more data (more time) is required for further improvement

-**UPDATE (21 Dec):** Current structure has roughly 10 minutes inference latency for ~10000 videos and is too heavy for real-time updating.
-A Two-Tower architecture potentially improves the performance by using BGE-M3 to embed media data offline and a lightweight CNN as a real-time app sequence processor, though the detailed structure might change while investigating.